hashicorp/terraform-provider-azurerm/website/docs/d/sql_database.html.markdown

 * `server_name` - The name of the SQL Server on which to create the database.

 * `tags` - A mapping of tags assigned to the resource.

-* `blob_extended_auditing_policy` - An `blob_extended_auditing_policy` block as defined below.

----

-An `blob_extended_auditing_policy` block exports the following:

-* `state` - Specifies the state of the policy.
-If state is Enabled, storageEndpoint or isAzureMonitorTargetEnabled are required.
-Possible values include: 'Enabled', 'Disabled'

-* `storage_endpoint` - Specifies the blob storage endpoint (e.g. https://MyAccount.blob.core.windows.net).
-If state is Enabled, storageEndpoint is required.

-* `storage_account_access_key` - Specifies the identifier key of the auditing storage account.
-If state is Enabled and storageEndpoint is specified, storageAccountAccessKey is required.

-* `retention_days` - Specifies the number of days to keep in the audit logs in the storage account.

-* `storage_account_subscription_id` - Specifies the blob storage subscription Id.

-* `is_storage_secondary_key_in_use` - Specifies whether storageAccountAccessKey value is the storage's secondary key.

-* `audit_actions_and_groups` - Specifies the Actions-Groups and Actions to audit.For more information, see [Database-Level Audit Actions](https://docs.microsoft.com/en-us/sql/relational-databases/security/auditing/sql-server-audit-action-groups-and-actions#database-level-audit-actions).

-* `predicate_expression` - Specifies condition of where clause when creating an audit.